leonidas-o/abac-authorization/README.md

 # ABACAuthorization

-This is an attribute based access control authorization system for the Swift Vapor Framework with FluentPostgreSQL.
+This is an attribute based access control authorization system/ role based access control system for the Swift Vapor Framework with FluentPostgreSQL.
+The usage of attributes are not mandatory, you can specify policies based on roles only.

 ## Getting Started